Updated: Nov 29, 2022

 Social Host Liability

-Private social hosts (that’s you if you’re hosting a party in your home) can only be held accountable for injuries caused by people under the age of 21, Pennsylvania’s legal drinking age.
+Private social hosts (that’s you if you are hosting a party in your home) can only be held accountable for injuries caused by people under the age of 21, Pennsylvania’s legal drinking age.
 To date, the state’s courts have been unwilling to pass liability on to social hosts who serve alcohol to people over 21, even when they were visibly intoxicated at the time.
-One exception to this general rule is if the host is providing alcohol for a price.
-Charging a fee or asking for a monetary donation could dramatically increase your host liability (as well as violate a variety of liquor license laws prohibiting the sale of alcoholic beverages).
+One exception to this general rule is if the host is providing alcohol for a price - charging a fee or asking for a monetary donation could dramatically increase your host liability (as well as violate a variety of liquor license laws prohibiting the sale of alcoholic beverages.)

 Social Host Liability Requires “Knowing” Service

 But Pennsylvania’s social host laws are even more limited than that.
-Social hosts can only be held accountable if they “knowingly furnish” alcohol to a minor.
+Social hosts can only be held accountable if they knowingly furnish alcohol to a minor.
 Let’s say you have a party one night, and your 19-year-old son is present.
-If he takes some of the alcohol that you’re serving, without your knowledge, and then gets into a car accident later on, it’s highly unlikely that you would be held accountable for any injuries, no matter how severe.
+If he takes some of the alcohol that you are serving without your knowledge and then gets into a car accident later on, it is highly unlikely that you would be held accountable for any injuries, no matter how severe.
 If you handed him a beer, on the other hand, you could be on the hook for his actions.

-You may be inclined to allow your under-age children host friends and serve alcohol thinking that its safer if you at least know where they are.
-Although we can’t encourage underage drinking, you are still “hosting” the party, so you’ll need to be aware of whether your child is “knowingly furnishing” alcohol to a minor.
+You may be inclined to allow your underage children to host friends and serve them alcohol thinking that it is safer if you at least know where they are.
+Although we cannot encourage underage drinking, you are still “hosting” the party, so you will need to be aware of whether your child is knowingly furnishing alcohol to a minor.
 The test for determining whether a social host is civilly liable for injuries sustained by a minor as a result of consuming alcohol is whether the host intentionally rendered substantial assistance to the minor in his or her consumption of the alcohol, not whether the host actually and physically served the alcohol to the minor.

 Set a reasonable curfew with your kids for their New Year’s Eve festivities.
-If they’re old enough to drive, be sure they understand the dangers of driving on the holiday.
+If they are old enough to drive, be sure they understand the dangers of driving on the holiday.
 Encourage them to stay in one location instead of hopping from party to party.